dragon7-fc/misc/algorithm/LeetCode/README.md

             dp, dp2 = dp2, [[0, 0]]
         return dp[-1][-1]
 ```
 * [Hard] 1751.
-Maximum Number of Events That Can Be Attended II.md
+Maximum Number of Events That Can Be Attended II

 ### 2 Group DP with bitmask
 ```python